Solve The Problem Of CNC Waterjet Troubleshooting:

-- If warm water leaking on the adapter from the weep hole, it means high-pressure water tubing fitting is not tight enough and their end is damaged or the adapter has failed.
+>If warm water leaks on the adapter from the weep hole, it means the high-pressure water tubing fitting is not tight enough and their end is damaged or the adapter has failed.

-- If you notice the warm water leaking on the check valve from the weep hole, it means that the output adapter is loose and fails the high-pressure poppet seat or check valve is damaged.
+>If you notice the warm water leaking on the check valve from the weep hole, it means that the output adapter is loose and fails the high-pressure poppet seat or the check valve is damaged.

 4) Hydraulic fluid pressure failure troubleshooting:

 If you notice low water pressure when the cutting head-on when water travels from the intensifier away.
 You should take these steps.

 >To make sure the orifice is in good working order is not defective or damaged.
 If it does not work well, replace it.